Active Tire Pressure Control (ATPC) for Passenger Cars: Design, Performance, and Analysis of the Potential Fuel Economy Improvement 2018-01-1340

-Active Tire Pressure Control (ATPC) is an automatic central tire inflation system, designed, prototyped and tested at the Politecnico di Torino, which is aimed at improving the fuel consumption, safety and drivability of passenger vehicles.
-The pneumatic layout of the system and the designed solution for on-board integration are presented.
+Active tire pressure control (ATPC) is an automatic central tire inflation system (CTIS), designed, prototyped, and tested at the Politecnico di Torino, which is aimed at improving the fuel consumption, safety, and drivability of passenger vehicles.
+The pneumatic layout of the system and the designed solution for on board integration are presented.
 The critical design choices are explained in detail and supported by experimental evidence.
 In particular, the results of experimental tests, including the characterizations of various pneumatic components in working conditions, have been exploited to obtain a design, which allows reliable performance of the system in a lightweight solution.
 The complete system has been tested to verify its dynamics, in terms of actuation time needed to obtain a desired pressure variation, starting from the current tire pressure, and to validate the design.

 The effect of the dynamics of the system has also been studied by simulating some system actuations under certain specific working conditions and by quantifying the effect of the actuation, in terms of the reduction that can be obtained on fuel consumption.